Texas’ unemployment system is confusing and frustrating. Here’s how to navigate it.

 - Texas RioGrande Legal Aid provides free civil legal services to low-income Texans, including legal assistance navigating unemployment claims.
 The organization can be reached at 888-988-9996.

 - Online communities.
 Texans have created social networks to support and help one another.
-One private Facebook group called Texas Unemployment Updates includes more than 24,000 members.
 The TWC warns to be aware of possible scammers that could be lurking in these online communities.

 - FAQ from the office of Julian Alvarez, Texas workforce commissioner representing labor.